oguzhanselcukhiziroglu/AWS_DevOps/aws/Hands-on/03_09_2022-VPC-3/README.md

 Target ---> peering connection ---> select 'First Peering' ---> Save routes
 ```

-- Go to windows EC2 named 'Windows public', write IP address on browser and show them to website with KEN..
+- Go to windows EC2 named 'Windows public', write private IP address on browser and show them to website with KEN..

 WARNING!!! ---> Please do not terminate "NAT Gateway" and "Private WEB EC2" for next part.